-IP Address: Specify the IP address of the computer on the LAN that you want to have unrestricted Internet communication.
-If this computer obtains its IP address automatically using DHCP, be sure to make a static reservation on the System > Network Settings page so that the IP address of the DMZ machine does not change.
+DMZ Host: Check the Enable DMZ box and specify the IP address of the computer on the LAN that you want to have unrestricted Internet communication in the DMZ IP Address field.
+Use the drop-down menu to specify a host that currently has a DHCP lease from the DIR-412.
+If this computer has obtained its IP address automatically using DHCP, be sure to make a static reservation on the System > Network Settings page so that the IP address of the DMZ machine does not change.